DonSchenck/containers-k8s-workshop/README.md

 ### Dockerfile
 The Dockerfile is a list of settings and instructions that are used to direct the `docker build` process.

 Here's a Dockerfile to build a web site image.
-.NET
-Node.js
+This example uses Node.js.
+Note that this is *not* representative of a production-ready image; this is purposely kept simple, using a developer-based command (`npm start`).
+You will find that some production-ready Dockerfiles can get quite complex:

 ```
 FROM node:8
 WORKDIR /usr/src/app